giantswarm/rfc/configuration-rendering-controller/README.md

   I believe explicit is better than implicit.
 - we simply cannot mount it to all App CRs let say, because they do not have them now.
 Changing their configuration is already a good reason, but also we could also randomly roll apps as well
-- `app-admission-controller` is already burned with auto mounting logic.
+- `app-admission-controller` is already burdened with auto mounting logic.
 That one, as an admission controller however would only react when and App CR gets created or updated.
 Watching all CMs and Secrets could be proven too much and making changes to App CRs in reaction to that seems like a bad idea from a webhook with time restrictions on them imposed by Kubernetes.